-A listing of Minnesota-born athletes and other individuals who have been involved in sports that are not listed under our primary sports categories.
+A listing of Minnesota-born athletes and others who have been involved in sports that are not currently listed within our primary sports categories.
 They are mentioned here simply because there are not enough others (who are nationally recognized) in the same sport.

 - Kelly Catlin (Arden Hills, MN)